pip-services/pip-services-docs/content/en/python/commons/errors/not_found_exception.md

 ### Description

-The NotFoundException is used to manage errors caused by attempts to access missing objects.
+The NotFoundException class is used to manage errors caused by attempts to access missing objects.

 ### Constructors
 Creates an error instance and assigns its values.